Woody Crops 2018 - International Short Rotation Woody Crops Conference

 July 23-26, 2018

 This conference, organized by the Northern Research Station of the US Forest Service, was a joint meeting of the Poplar and Willow Council of Canada, Short Rotation Woody Crops Operations Working Group of the USA, IUFRO Working Party 2.08.04 (Physiology and Genetics of Poplar and Willow), IUFRO Working Party 1.03.00 (Short Rotation Forestry), International Energy Agency Bioenergy Agreement Task 43 (Biomass Feedstocks for Energy Markets) and the International Poplar Commission Environmental and Ecosystems Services Working Party.
 Close to 50 people from 14 States of the USA, 3 Provinces of Canada and 5 other countries participated in two days of technical presentations (29 oral and 8 posters).
-Abstracts of accepted presentations will be published in a special issue of the online open access journal Forests.
-Peer-reviewed papers based on conference presentations will also be published in a later issue of the same journal.
+Abstracts of accepted presentations (including posters) have been published in the conference Proceedings in a special issue of the online open access journal Forests.
+The special issue also contains peer-reviewed papers related to conference presentations and other related topics.
 Many participants also took part in a 2-day pre-conference field tour in northern Minnesota and/or a 3-day post-conference field tour in eastern Wisconsin.

 11th North American Forest Ecology Workshop

 June 19-22, 2017